top of page

 Preparation sessions (no Ketamine) – 2 X $150 = $300

-The actual ketamine (you will get a prescription that will last for several Ketamine sessions) – $50
+Ketamine prescription (as discussed with medical provider, generally will last for several sessions) – $50

 Ketamine session #1 (4-hours, with Ketamine) – $600